softwaremill/akka-http-session/README.md

 }
 ````

-Note that the size of the cookie is limited to 4KB, so you shouldn't put too much data in there (the signature takes
+Note that when using cookies, their size is limited to 4KB, so you shouldn't put too much data in there (the signature
-about 50 characters).
-Typically the session contains a user id, username or a token, and the rest is read on the
-server (from a database, memcache server etc.).
+takes about 50 characters).

 You can require a session to be present, optionally require a session or get a full description of possible session
 decode outcomes: